 This line of case law also resulted in the introduction of a transparent licence allocation process in 2016 and 2021 for the award of the single horse-race betting licence.
-The 2011 decision has also shaped legal discourse around the licensing process for the licences for non-incidental games of chance, as well as filtering through to the level of local municipalities in terms of premises licences for slot machine arcades.
+The 2011 decision has also shaped legal discourse around the licensing process for the licences for non-incidental games of chance (e.g., charity lotteries), as well as filtering through to the level of local municipalities in terms of premises licences for slot machine arcades.

 The Gambling Authority, which is based in The Hague, is an independent regulatory organisation tasked with the supervision and enforcement of the Act, including the award of licences available pursuant to the Act.

 While land-based gambling is permitted and regulated, remote gambling is no longer prohibited, given the introduction of a legal basis for the Gambling Authority to award remote gambling licences.
-These legislative changes entered into force on 1 April 2021.
-As noted elsewhere in this chapter, a few other opportunities currently prevail for some forms of gambling, offered pursuant to existing licences, to be provided via the internet.
+The associated legislative changes entered into force on 1 April 2021.

 The provision of casino gambling is subject to a monopoly, held since its inception in the 1970s, by Holland Casino, which is owned by the state.
 Holland Casino operates 14 venues nationwide, providing both table and machine gaming.